103 Languages Supported for Real-Time Translation — Any Direction

 What “Real-Time” Actually Means

-This is why word order matters: the ASR will happily show interim text as you talk, but the translation engine needs a coherent clause to work with.
+This is why word order matters: the recognizer will happily show interim text as you talk, but the translator needs a coherent clause to work with.
 In English ↔ Spanish, that clause boundary comes at roughly the same place in both languages.
-In English ↔ Japanese, it doesn't — which is why Japanese translations appear in slightly larger bursts than Spanish ones.
+In English ↔ Japanese, it doesn’t — which is why Japanese translations appear in slightly larger bursts than Spanish ones.

 Edge Cases: Dialects, Scripts, and Names